On the Brauer groups of fibrations: Introduction

-In this paper, we generalize the original result of Artin and Grothendieck to fibrations of high relative dimensions over arbitrary finitely generated fields.
-As a consequence, we reduce the Tate conjecture for divisors on smooth projective varieties over a finitely generated field $K$ to the Tate conjecture for divisors on smooth projective varieties over the prime subfield of $K$.
+In this paper, we will generalize the above result of Artin and Grothendieck to fibrations of higher relative dimensions over arbitrary finitely generated fields.
+As an application, we give a simpler proof of Geisser's Theorem 1.1 in \cite{Gei2} and reprove the reduction theorem of the Tate conjecture to prime fields due to Andr\'e \cite{And2} and Ambrosi \cite{Amb}.